Advertisement

 6 / 6

-Nothing kills the joy of spinning class more then the body odor of the peddler next to you—except if you discover the smell is wafting from you.
+Nothing kills the joy of cycling class more then the body odor of the peddler next to you—until you discover the smell is coming from you.
 Despite commonly held beliefs, sweat doesn’t cause body odor.
 Bacteria that live in your armpits are mostly to blame.

-The Fix: Shower regularly and give your armpits an extra good scrub with an antibacterial soap; dry them thoroughly post-shower.
-Apply an antiperspirant and deodorant daily; reapply as needed.
+To reduce body smells, shower regularly and give your armpits an extra good scrub.
+Dry them thoroughly post-shower.
+Apply an antiperspirant and/or deodorant daily and reapply as needed.
 Antiperspirants reduce sweating.
 Deodorants mask the odor and may prevent bacteria growth.
-For women, shaving your armpits may help keep body odor in check.
+Shaving your armpits may also help keep body odor in check.

 More On